zakhaa01/data-modelling-case/README.md

 [![Rye](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/astral-sh/rye/main/artwork/badge.json)](https://rye-up.com)

 ## Overview
+Pet-project to demonstrate programming skills, ability to interpret and analyse data.
 This is a project for analysing the test music data set in SQLite database.
+The main goal is to research sales, genre popularity and customer preferences.

 ## Technology stack
-<b>Python</b> is used as the primary programm language for defining processing logic.
+* <b>Python</b> is used as the primary programm language for defining processing logic.
+* <b>SQLite</b> is used as the primary data source & RDBMS.

 ### Python libraries

-#### Engineering
+#### Data Wrangling
-1. NumPy
-1. Pandas
-1. SQLite
+* <b>Pandas</b> for basic ETL functions such as reading data from sending queries for establishing connection and transforming row data for plotting.

-#### Analytic
+#### Visualisation
+* <b>Matplotlib</b> for changing plot settings for data needings.
+* <b>Seaborn</b> for creating bar plots and scatter plots to visualise data analysis.